yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 ~~~~~~

 The structure is the same, but there are some syntax differences.
-A major part of this tutorial will be dedicated to explaining why.
+The main part of this tutorial will be dedicated to explaining why.

-In Haskell, there is a `main` function and every object has a type.
+In Haskell there is a `main` function and every object has a type.
 The type of `main` is `IO ()`.
-This means, `main` will cause side effects.
+This means `main` will cause side effects.

 Just remember that Haskell can look a lot like mainstream imperative languages.